 - Leverage up to 1000 times.

 - Fixed spreads from 3 pips are available on dealing desk accounts.

 - Trailing stops can be used.

-If you are using the maximum leverage of 1:1000, that means your smallest margin for one trade on this account would be 10 cents.
+If you are using the maximum leverage of 1:1000, that means your smallest margin for the smallest position size would be 10 cents.
 And each pip you gain or lose is worth approximately 1 cent.

-The next level up is the real account.
-The minimum deposit here is $100, and the maximum leverage is 200:1.
+The next level up is the Classic account.
+The minimum deposit here is $50, and the maximum leverage is 500:1.
 The minimum trade size is 1 micro lot – or $1000.

-Trades on both the Lite and Real accounts are executed through LiteForex‘s dealing desk.
+Trades on both the Cent and Classic accounts are executed through LiteForex‘s dealing desk.
 This means they are your market maker.
 These account types both provide instant execution and fixed spreads from 3 pips upwards.

 Fixed spreads can be both a blessing and a curse.
 Although you have some peace of mind that your spreads won’t widen during high volatility – it means you risk being frequently “requoted”.

 Requotes Requoting happens when your quoted price changes between the time your quote is offered and the time your trade is received for execution.
 Usually this happens in volatile markets that are rapidly “adjusting”.
 Usually this is because of news announcements or technical conditions.

 Fixed spreads give you some peace of mind that your spreads won’t widen during high volatility – but it means you risk being frequently “requoted”.